AI Use Cases/Professional Services

 Why Generic Tools Fail

-Generic vendor management platforms (Ariba, Coupa, Jaggr) were built for procurement departments buying commodities.
+Generic vendor management platforms (Ariba, Coupa, Jaggaer) were built for procurement departments buying commodities.
 They don't understand Professional Services' unique constraints: managing director autonomy in vendor selection, the need to track vendor performance against project profitability, SOX independence rules that restrict which vendors can support audit clients, or the reality that a vendor's value often depends on their relationship with a specific consultant, not just price.

 The AI Solution

-Revenue Institute builds a vendor intelligence layer that sits between your Professional Services systems - ingesting contract data from Workday PSA, project performance from Deltek Vision or Maconomy, spend from your accounting system, and qualitative feedback from engagement teams - then applies proprietary AI to flag compliance risks, predict vendor performance issues before they impact project delivery, and automatically surface renegotiation opportunities based on utilization and margin trends.
+Revenue Institute builds a vendor intelligence layer that sits between your Professional Services systems - ingesting contract data from Workday PSA, project performance from Deltek Vision or Maconomy, spend from your accounting system, and qualitative feedback from engagement teams - then applies AI models to flag compliance risks, predict vendor performance issues before they impact project delivery, and automatically surface renegotiation opportunities based on utilization and margin trends.
 The system learns which vendors consistently deliver on scope, which introduce hidden costs, and which create resource scheduling conflicts that tank consultant utilization.

 Automated Workflow Execution